Accessibility Menu

 David Pace 0:15

-Hi, my name is David Pace and this is Pace Yourself, a podcast from the University of Utah College of Science and Wellness.
 Good morning.
 My guest today is Susan Sample.
-Susan is a poet, writer, teacher and editor and writer in residence at Huntsman Cancer Institute here at the University of Utah.
+Susan is a poet, writer, teacher and editor and writer-in-residence at Huntsman Cancer Institute here at the University of Utah.
 Susan, welcome.
 Thanks for being here.
-So I wanted to give our listeners a little bit more background about you before we begin our discussion on how writing and language helped not only cancer survivors and their caregivers, including medical personnel, but how it might be a tool for individual wellness in all of its dimensions.
+So I wanted to give our listeners a little bit more background about you before we begin our discussion on how writing and language help not only cancer survivors and their caregivers, including medical personnel, but how it might be a tool for individual wellness in all of its dimensions.

 David Pace 1:13

-So Susan earned an MFA in Creative Writing from the University of Arizona and has a Ph.D. in communication focusing on rhetoric, narrative and medicine from the U. Here in Salt Lake City.
+So Susan earned an MFA in Creative Writing from the University of Arizona and has a Ph.D. in communication focusing on rhetoric, narrative and medicine from the U, here in Salt Lake City.
 I first learned about Susan when I was advancement coordinator at the School of Biological Sciences, and I read her beautifully rendered document about Mario Capecchi, Utah’s Nobel laureate.
 And I remember being enraptured by the lyrical skill she brought to discussing science and health, which is something of course, I aspire to as both a fiction writer myself and now a science writer here in the College of Science.
-So we’re kind of kindred spirits.
-Susan.
+So we’re kind of kindred spirits, Susan.

 Susan Sample 2:07